 - Motor skill improvement – This is probably the most underrated benefit of kickboxing yet the most beneficial to one’s quality of life.
 Whether it is our sedentary lifestyle or just a fact of getting older, we humans once we hit our 30’s, slowly start to become an uncoordinated mess.
 Our movements have become very stiff and ridged as opposed to fluid.
 Think of the way a tiger moves in the wild.
 It is very fluid and even beautiful, where as your typical 9 to 5 office dweller waddles very “sloppily” through life and for most of these people, just the thought of doing something athletic causes them to pull a muscle.
 However when experienced kickboxers walk around, their general movements closely resemble that of a tiger in the wild, their movement is extremely fluid.
 Also, in my experience of the fitness world there is very little to rival kickboxing in the motor skills improvement category especially for women.
 Our bodies are our vehicle and we need to take care of and be able to use our bodies to their full potential.

 - Increased bone density – As we get older our bones start to become more fragile.
 Even though it is unfair women are at a much great risk forosteoporosis when compared to men.
 But once again kickboxing comes to the rescue.
 Believe it or not our bones are a lot like muscles, if you don’t use them you lose them.
 Our bones are stimulated through exercise such as resistance or weight bearing movements and this stimulation encourages new bone growth and increases the overall strength of our bones.
 A true cardio kickboxing workout incorporates the use of a heavy bag (over 90-lbs).
-Punching and kicking a heavy bag significantly increases the resistance of the training while minimizing the harmful hard impacts that can be hard on an individual’s joints.
+Punching and kicking a commercial boxing bag significantly increases the resistance of the training while minimizing the harmful hard impacts that can be hard on an individual’s joints.
 Stronger bones mean we are less likely to become injured!

 - Muscle growth – Increasing ones overall strength is probably the single most important aspect for general fitness and quality of life.
 As in both sports and life, if everything else is equal the stronger person will always come out on top!
 Only the strong survive, right?
 Resistance training increases muscle strength.
 In cardio kickboxing gyms such as CKO you are punching and kicking a 125-lb heavy bag.
 These types of heavy bags provide a significant amount of resistance and thus you are stimulating your muscles for the entire workout.
 Most typical cardio type workouts such as running or Zumba just mainly work your cardio vascular system but provide little muscle stimulation as those methods provide very little resistance.
 Stronger people not only perform better, are less prone to injury, and they look better too!
 Remember strong is the new skinny!